76th Golden Globe Awards

-The 76th ceremony of the Golden Globe Awards honored the best in film and American television of 2018, as chosen by the Hollywood Foreign Press Association.
+The 76th ceremony of the Golden Globe Awards honored the best in film and American television of 2018, as chosen by the Hollywood Foreign Press Association (HFPA).
 Produced by Dick Clark Productions and the HFPA, the ceremony was broadcast live on January 6, 2019, from the Beverly Hilton in Beverly Hills, California beginning at 5:00 p.m.
 PST / 8:00 p.m.
 EST. The ceremony aired live on NBC in the United States.
 Actors Sandra Oh and Andy Samberg hosted the ceremony.

 The nominees were announced on December 6, 2018, by Terry Crews, Danai Gurira, Leslie Mann, and Christian Slater.
 The ceremony marked the debut of a new non-competitive award rewarding excellence in television, the Carol Burnett Award, with Carol Burnett herself being the inaugural recipient.

 Green Book won the most awards for the ceremony with three, including Best Motion Picture – Musical or Comedy.
 Bohemian Rhapsody and Roma won two awards each.
 In television, The Kominsky Method and The Assassination of Gianni Versace: American Crime Story were the most awarded, with two awards each.
 Jeff Bridges was honored with the Cecil B. DeMille Award for career achievement.